davidgilbertson/react-recollect/README.md

 ### The `store` object

 You can import, read from, and write to the store in any file.
 Or, as you saw above, access it as a prop in a component wrapped in `collect`.

-It's all the same store.
+You don't need to 'create' or 'initialize' this store, it's just there, ready when you are.

 And you can treat the `store` object just like you'd treat any JavaScript object.